h4harris/IOS_health_data/README.md

   * Colab

 ## Setup and Usage

-* export your Apple Health via iPhone or iPad app
+1.  export your Apple Health via iPhone or iPad app
-* extract the zip file to "apple_health_export/export.xml"
+2.

 ## Features